holographicSol/OmegaFindv2/README.md

     also considering that BMAX minimum should be at least 2048 bytes to get a good idea of what each file really is.

+    [ RECURSIVE ]
+    Scan techniques can be performed recursivley through all sub-directories of a specified directory by using -R switch.
+    Omitting -R while specifying a directory should force OmegaFindv2 to only scan files in the immediate directory (no scanning in sub-directories).
+    A file can also be specified with no extra arguments and -R if included should be ignored.
+Recurive depth specification will likely be in an update soon.

 Help: